PLLC Checklist

 For my fellow colleagues with ADHD: if this list is overwhelming, start from the top and work your way down, it’s already prioritized for you 💛

 1. A physical address.
 Start here!!
 If you are a telehealth provider, you will still need a physical address.
-You can sublet space in a local office or rent a location from places like iPostal1 ($15/month), UPS ($30/ month), Regus ($50/ month), or Davinci ($50/ month).
+You can sublet space in a local office (necessary to panel with insurance) or rent a PO Box from places like iPostal1 ($15/month), UPS ($30/ month), Regus ($50/ month), or Davinci ($50/ month).
 I use iPostal1 and did an address change at the post office so I can still receive my mail at my home.
 You will NOT be able to set up a Google My Business account with the virtual address options but you can if you sublet (5 mins).

 2. EIN number - as a sole proprietor (5-10 mins)